 To clear up an argument that justified the enslavement of captives, people historically have cited the laws that prevailed throughout Christian Europe previously.
 All prisoners of war could be justifiably enslaved, but by the 13th Century, there was a general consensus that Christians could only enslave non-Christians provided they were taken in a just war.
 The ‘just’ war that is cited is that of a crusading nature.
 It was within the power of the Holy Roman Church to authorize war on ‘infidels’ with the expectation that the conquered be converted to Christianity as soon as possible.
 Still, the Portuguese Kings believed they had sufficient authority to declare war on the ‘infidels’ of Western Africa regardless of Papal authorization and any doubts about the legitimacy of enslavement quickly disappeared when wars were recognized as ‘Crusades’ and therefore indisputably just.

-In 1442, D. Henrique wished to elevate the raids on West Africa to the status of a crusade so that he could legitimize the human trafficking and also attract the required man-power with the promise of ‘spiritual indulgences.
+In 1442, D. Henrique wished to elevate the raids on West Africa to the status of a crusade so that he could legitimize the human trafficking and also attract the required manpower with the promise of ‘spiritual indulgences.
 His wishes were granted in the Papal Bull ‘illius qui’.

-1452, Pope Nicholas V issues the Papal Bull ‘Dum Diversis’ authorizing the Portuguese to reduce any non-Christians to the status of slaves and enemies of Christ in West Africa.
+1452, Pope Nicholas V issued the Papal Bull ‘Dum Diversis’ authorizing the Portuguese to reduce any non-Christians to the status of slaves and enemies of Christ in West Africa.
 The Portuguese ‘sugar-slave complex’ is also started and sugar is first planted in the Portuguese island of Madeira.
-For the first time, African slaves are put to work on the sugar plantations.
+For the first time, African slaves are put to work on sugar plantations.

-Officially however, most of the trade between the Portuguese and West Africa was limited to friendly trade.
+Officially, however, most of the trade between the Portuguese and West Africa was limited to friendly trade.
 The new mode of acquiring slaves seemed to need justification considering they were trading with ‘infidels’ that was currently prohibited since they were enemies of Christendom.
-The Portuguese make short work of the required authority and in 1455 Pope Nicholas V issues the Papal Bull ‘Romanus Pontifex’ giving them exclusive rights to conquer and enslave the West African People legally.
-The following one hundred years of enslavement, conquest and war is perpetuated by an underlying biblical reference to the plight of the Negro slaves.
+The Portuguese make short work of the required authority and in 1455 Pope Nicholas V issued the Papal Bull ‘Romanus Pontifex’ giving them exclusive rights to conquer and enslave the West African People legally.
+The following one hundred years of enslavement, conquest, and war is perpetuated by an underlying biblical reference to the plight of the Negro slaves.
 To justify the horrors, people would site the acceptance of slavery because of the sinful race of Ham, whose son Canaan’s descendants had been cursed by his father Noah.

-By the 1460’s, Portuguese settlers begin to habitat the Cape Verde islands because of it’s lush, tropical landscape, valleys and close proximity to the west African coastline, it is a prime territory on the sea routes for traders between Europe, West Africa and the Americas.
-They set up plantations on the settlers estates by using some of the captured slaves that are bound for Madiera, Portugal and Spain.
+By the 1460s, Portuguese settlers begin to habitat the Cape Verde islands because of it’s lush, tropical landscape, valleys and close proximity to the West African coastline, it is a prime territory on the sea routes for traders between Europe, West Africa, and the Americas.
+They set up plantations on the settlers’ estates by using some of the captured slaves that are bound for Madiera, Portugal, and Spain.

 Despite Papal opposition, Spanish merchants begin to trade in large numbers of slaves in the 1470s.
 Carlos de Valera of Castille in Spain brings back 400 slaves from Africa and the slave trade is beginning to spread like a disease.
 Nearly a decade later João Afonso Aveiro makes contact with the kingdom and of Benin.
-The Portuguese settle the West African island of São Tomé.
+The Portuguese settled the West African island of São Tomé.
 This uninhabited West African island is planted with sugar and populated by African slaves by the Portuguese.
 The settlement thus extended and developed the sugar-slave complex that had been initiated in Madeira

 Around this time, a trading agreement is established with the Kingdom of Dahomey.
 Though the leaders of Dahomey appeared initially to resist the slave trade, it flourished in the region of Dahomey for almost three hundred years, beginning in 1472 with a trade agreement with Portuguese merchants, leading to the area’s being named “the Slave Coast”.
-By about 1750, the King of Dahomey was earning an estimated £250,000 per year by selling so called ‘Africans’ to the European slave-traders in the Trans Atlantic Slave Trade Enterprise.
+By about 1750, the King of Dahomey was earning an estimated £250,000 per year by selling so-called ‘Africans’ to the European slave-traders in the Trans Atlantic Slave Trade Enterprise.

 The Dahomey Kingdom’s name eventually changed to Benin.
 The capital’s name Porto-Novo is of Portuguese origin, meaning “New Port”.
 It was originally developed as a port for the slave trade.
-The most haunting of all memorabilia for me personally is the ‘Door of No Return, (port du non retour) in Ouidah (Whidah | Kingdom of Judah), a former slave trade post in Benin which still stands today as a testament to the horrors of the trans atlantic slave trade.
-As the very last thing that many of the slaves saw as they were shipped out to the awaiting ships and prepared for the long terrible voyage, I am too perplexed and ill equipped to understand the significance of what my eyes perceive as I glance upon this most repulsive doorway as it stands in full color, a reality of betrayal.
+The most haunting of all memorabilia for me personally is the ‘Door of No Return, (port du non retour) in Ouidah (Whidah | Kingdom of Judah), a former slave trade post in Benin which still stands today as a testament to the horrors of the trans-Atlantic slave trade.
+As the very last thing that many of the slaves saw as they were shipped out to the waiting ships and prepared for the long terrible voyage, I am too perplexed and ill-equipped to understand the significance of what my eyes perceive as I glance upon this most repulsive doorway as it stands in full color, a reality of betrayal.

 By 1497, all free Jews and Muslims have been expelled from Portugal or converted to Christianity and by the mid-16th Century the Crown had stepped up its efforts to baptize the Negro slave to Christendom in the Royal Trading Posts in Africa.
-Some free thinkers began to have serious doubts about the legitimacy of the slave trade, questioning whether the slaves had been justly acquired and whether the method of propagating the Christian belief was effective.
+Some freethinkers began to have serious doubts about the legitimacy of the slave trade, questioning whether the slaves had been justly acquired and whether the method of propagating the Christian belief was effective.
 They were mostly Spaniards under the influence of Las Casas and Victoria, who had drawn attention to the plight of the American Indians.
-Since Spanish America was one of the principle destinations of the slaves from western Africa, it was not surprising they would concern themselves with the justice of the means used to acquire the African Slaves who often replaced the dwindling American Indian workforce.
+Since Spanish America was one of the principal destinations of the slaves from western Africa, it was not surprising they would concern themselves with the justice of the means used to acquire the African Slaves who often replaced the dwindling American Indian workforce.

-The labour of the slaves in the Cape Verde Islands primed a profitable trade with the African region which becomes known as Portuguese Guinea or the Slave Coast.
-The slaves work in the Cape Verde plantations, growing cotton and indigo in the fertile valleys.
+The labor of the slaves in the Cape Verde Islands primed a profitable trade with the African region which becomes known as Portuguese Guinea or the Slave Coast.
+The slaves work in the Cape Verde plantations, growing cotton, and indigo in the fertile valleys.
 They are also employed in weaving and dying factories, where these commodities are transformed into cloth.
 The cloth is exchanged in Guinea for slaves.
 And the slaves are sold for cash to the slaving ships which pay regular visits to the Cape Verde Islands.

-This African trade, together with the prosperity of the Cape Verde Islands, expands greatly with the development of labor intensive plantations growing sugar, cotton and tobacco in the Caribbean and America.
+This African trade, together with the prosperity of the Cape Verde Islands, expands greatly with the development of labor-intensive plantations growing sugar, cotton, and tobacco in the Caribbean and America.
 The Portuguese enforce a monopoly of the transport of African slaves to their own colony of Brazil.
 But other nations with transatlantic interests soon become the main visitors to the Slave Coast.

-By the 18th century the majority of the ships carrying out this appalling commerce are British.
+By the 18th century, the majority of the ships carrying out this appalling commerce are British.
 They waste no part of their journey, having evolved the procedure known as the triangular trade, they turn the Trans Atlantic Slave Trade into a monumental enterprise of biblical proportions.

 Within the former space in time was one Joao de Barros, educated in the household of the Portuguese heir-apparent and became a good classical scholar.
 His chivalrous romance Crónica do Imperador Clarimundo (1520) induced King Manuel I of Portugal to encourage Barros in his idea of writing an epic history of the Portuguese in Asia.
 But first he wrote several moral, pedagogical, and grammatical works, including Rópica pnefma (1532; “Spiritual Merchandise”), the most important philosophical dialogue of the time in Portugal, and an elementary Portuguese primer-catechism (1539) that became the prototype of all such works.